Lava tree mold

-A lava tree mold, sometimes erroneously called a lava tree cast, is a hollow lava formation that formed around a tree trunk.
-They are created when lava flows through an area of trees, coating their exterior.
-The lava cools just enough to create a solid crust around the trunk, but the tree inside burns away leaving a cavity.
-Molds of trees may be vertical or horizontal.
-In many cases, mold formation requires slow moving lava, as well as enough time for the mold to chill.
+A lava tree mold, sometimes erroneously called a lava tree cast, is a hollow lava cylinder formed around a tree trunk.
+These hollow volcanic landforms are produced when lava flows through a forest, coating the trees' trunks.
+The lava cools just enough to create a solid crust around the trunk, but the tree inside burns away, leaving a cavity.
+Molds of trees may be vertical (tree still in place) or horizontal (uprooted tree).
+In many cases, the mold formation requires slow-moving lava, as well as enough time for the mold to chill.

 Methane explosions

 A unique phenomenon may occur during the formation of vertical tree molds.
-As the lava-encased tree burns away, the roots are heated up and generate a "producer" gas, such as methane.
-If the roots penetrate into a cavity, such as a lava tube or tumulus crack, it may come into contact with oxygen.
-Because there is a source of heat already present, the charred root or the lava itself, a methane explosion may follow if the oxygen and producer gas mixture is between 5 and 15% (volume-percent fuel).
+As the lava-encased tree burns, its roots are heated, emitting a so-called "producer gas", such as methane.
+If the roots penetrate a cavity, such as a lava tube or tumulus crack, they may come into contact with atmospheric oxygen.
+Because a source of heat is already present, the charred root or the lava itself, a methane explosion may follow if the oxygen and "producer gas" mixture is between 5 and 15% (volume-percent fuel).